 - other parts of the Government of Jersey, for example the Taxes office which sits within Revenue Jersey or organisations with whom we have data sharing agreements

 - people or organisations who you have given consent to share information with us

 - people or organisations where the Law allows them to share information about you with us

 If you don’t tell us something we need to know, your personal records may not be accurate and this could affect your contributions or benefits and services provided.

-We may use email to communicate with you in relation to the services we provide.
+We may use email to communicate with you.
 For security reasons we will keep any personal information to a minimum in any email we send to you.

 If you email us we may keep a copy of your email address and the email as part of your record.

 We suggest that you keep the amount of confidential information you send to us via email to a minimum.
 We advise you use our secure online services where possible.